jorge-taylor/jorge-taylor/README.md

-### Hi there!
+# Hi there!
-# I'm Jorge, a 3rd year computer science student at the university of sheffield.
+### I'm Jorge, a 3rd year computer science student at the university of sheffield.
-Please take a look at some of my projects which I've completed in my own time, or through university.
+Please take some time to have a look at some of my projects which I've completed in my own time, or through university.

 <!--
 **jorge-taylor/jorge-taylor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.